 Thanks to my amazing doctor (Vancouver-based Saeid Mustagh), I learned about a little thing called the ileocecal valve.
 It’s located between the small and large intestines and acts as a sort of door between the two.
-That door should only open once your food has been completely digested in the small intestine, otherwise undigested food particles can pass through into the large intestine.
-What’s more, friendly bacteria can migrate up to the small intestine – where they don’t belong – and offer up their waste products for easy absorption.
+That door should open only once your food has been completely digested in the small intestine, otherwise undigested food particles can pass through into the large intestine.
+What’s more, friendly bacteria may migrate up to the small intestine – where they don’t belong – and offer up their waste products for easy absorption.
 They can steal nutrients before they’re absorbed into your system, and also tax the liver.
-This can in turn lead to SIBO, or Small Intestinal Bacterial Overgrowth.
+This can, in turn, lead to SIBO (Small Intestinal Bacterial Overgrowth).

 So what does eating seasonally have to do with the ileocecal valve?
 This is what the Northshore Naturopathic Clinic has to say:

 Our ileocecal valve can become weak when your calcium levels are low for more than five days, as calcium helps to strengthen this valve.
 Increasing your calcium intake doesn’t necessarily solve the ileocecal valve problem, because the cure depends on whether the calcium is being absorbed by your body.
 Vitamin D is required for calcium absorption – it stimulates your intestinal cells to make a calcium-binding protein that dramatically increases your absorption of calcium.
 Vitamin D is made by your skin when exposed to the ultraviolet (UV) rays of the sun, and then it is stored in an inactive form in your liver.